 What is a Cloot?
 Well, traditionally, a piece of cloth is dipped in the water of the holy well, then tied to a branch while a prayer is said to the spirit of the well.
 This is done by those in need of healing either an illness or a wound.
 Though some do it simply to honour the spirit of the well.
 The affected part of the body was washed with the wet rag, then the rag, or cloot, was tied on the branch nearby.
 It was believed that as the rag disintegrated over time, the wound or illness would heal

-There is a bench at the Clootie Well to remember the brave soldiers who washed their wounds in the well after the Battle of Culloden.
-You see it briefly in the video when we arrive at the well.
+There is a bench at Clootie Well to remember the brave soldiers who washed their wounds in the waters of the well after the Battle of Culloden.
 Engraving on the bench reads:

-If you would love to explore a great deal more about Culloden, including more about the Clootie Well, the Prisoners’ Stone, Culloden House, the Battlefield, a local chuch with an incredible Clan Chief story… and so much more, then join us on our Virtual Tour – The Culloden Experience, when we will be going in-depth into the history of the wider area of Culloden and the lives of the people who lived here.
+If you would love to explore a great deal more about Culloden, including more about the Clootie Well, the Prisoners’ Stone, Culloden House, the Battlefield, a local church with an incredible Clan Chief story… and so much more, then you’re welcome to rent our Virtual Tour – The Culloden Experience, where we take you on an in-depth journey into the history of the wider area of Culloden and the lives of the people who lived here.
 The video is available to rent on demand for 24 hours and can be watched repeatedly during that time.

 Join us for a three minute walk around Clootie Well in the heart of Culloden Woods in the video below.